 All photographs courtesy of Leeds Library and Information Services

 The above article was originally compiled by Historic UK researchers in 2004.
 However in 2014 we were contacted by a lady who is the granddaughter of one of the ‘Barnbow Lasses’ who sadly lost her life in the factory.

 Pauline Taylor’s grandmother Mary Elizabeth Wortley was one of the two women killed at Barmbow in 1916.
 Whilst helping to provide her with further details concerning the event, our researchers uncovered some relatively new information.
-Following this link to a Yorkshire Evening Post article we were able to report back to Pauline that the good folk of Leeds had indeed remembered the sacrifices made by the ‘Barnbow Lasses’.
+Following a link to a Yorkshire Evening Post article we were able to report back to Pauline that the good folk of Leeds had indeed remembered the sacrifices made by the ‘Barnbow Lasses’.
 Indeed, in 2012 they named a number of parks, buildings and streets in their memory.
 In particular, Pauline’s grandmother will be remembered forever by all who visit and enjoy Elizabeth Wortley Park.